kingandmcgaw/handbook/README.md

-Easyart developer handbook
+King & McGaw developer handbook
 ===========

-This is a draft of Easyart's web team's working methodologies.
+This is a draft of King & McGaw's web team's working methodologies.
 It's a living document, so please make changes via pull request.

 ####General principles
 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.